 Welcome,

+I am a Postdoctoral Research Fellow at the WZB Transformations of Democracy Unit, directed by Daniel Ziblatt.
 I am interested in Comparative Politics and Political Behavior, with a focus on challenges to contemporary democracies.
-My primary research areas cover democratic representation, participation and voter mobilization, as well as societal and electoral polarization.
-I study the emergence of these phenomena, as well as their implications for policy-making and democratic resilience.
+My primary research areas cover democratic representation, participation and voter mobilization.
+I also study the emergence of societal and electoral polarization, as well as their implications for democratic governance and resilience.

 I also enjoy teaching classes on political behavior, research design and applied research methods.